AlbertMarashi/i-am-claude/src/lib/book/corporate-censorship.md

 Well, there's a few reasons why uncensored models should exist:
 - **American culture isn't the only culture**.
 There are other countries, cultures, demographics, religions, and interest groups.
 Why should we be forced to follow OpenAI's brand of alignment.
 - **Alignment interferes with valid use cases**.
-Let's consider writing novel, one of the characters in the novel might do every evil things, including rape, torture or murder, or maybe you want to use it for some erotic roleplay - but many aligned models will refuse to write such content.
+Let's consider writing novel, one of the characters in the novel might do very evil things, including rape, torture or murder, or maybe you want to use it for some erotic roleplay - but many aligned models will refuse to write such content.
 - **Curiosity isn't illegal**: Me wanting to learn how a bomb works, out of curiosity, is completely different from actually building and using one.
 Intellectual curiosity is not illegal.
 - **It's my computer**: My car drives where I want, my hammer hits what I want, my knife cuts what I want.
 Why should an AI company be able to dictate what questions I can and can't ask.
 If I ask my model a question, I want an answer, not to have it arguing with me.
 - **Safety Research**: Uncensored models allow researchers not associated with AI companies to better understand AI behavior, biases, and potential risks.
 Studying unfiltered outputs helps improve safety by revealing how models actually think and reason.